Current Legislation/Part P

 Any additional socket-outlets and fused spurs that is added to an existing ring or radial circuit, and only is the circuit protective devices are suitable.

 Q. What are “special locations”

-A. Within the scope of official document “P, it is recognised that in addition to the ”Special locations and installations (listed below), that kitchens and bathrooms are considered to have special requirements, ands as such, any work carried out in these areas within a domestic dwelling, are notifiable.
+A. Within the scope of official document “P, it is recognised that bathrooms are considered to have special requirements, ands as such, any work carried out in these areas within a domestic dwelling, are notifiable.

 Q. What criteria is used for judging the competency in order join a Part P scheme?

 To comply with the EAS, the applicant can achieve this through a mix of experience and qualifications, which typically will be evidenced by the applicant holding a relevant 17th edition qualification – some scheme providers may ask applicants to undergo further technical training in areas such as testing and inspecting.
 There are additional requirements, mostly of an administrative nature – most Part P scheme providers will go through these additional requirements with the applicant at the time of registration.
-As of 6th of April 2013, new requirements for QS's under the EAS come into force – please call us on 0800 170 7007 for more information and to ask us if you need any additional training..
+In April 2013, some new requirements for QS’s under the EAS came into force – please call us on 0800 170 7007 for more information and to ask us if you need any additional training..